SkipLabs/skip/www/docs/sources_destinations.md

 ## Overview

-A reactive service can define any number of refresh tokens, each of which associates a string identifier with a refresh frequency, given in milliseconds.
+A reactive service can define any number of refresh tokens, each of which associates a string identifier with a refresh interval, given in milliseconds.
 Skip then maintains an internal data structure with a timestamp for each token that is refreshed at the specified frequency.